AydarAkhmetzyanov/shellix/README.md

 ## Features

-- **Intelligent Command Suggestions:** Provides context-aware command suggestions to streamline your workflow.
-- **Automation Capabilities:** Automate repetitive tasks with ease using AI-driven scripts.
-- **Integration with Popular Libraries:** Utilizes libraries like `langgraph`, `langchain-openai`, and `tavily-python` for enhanced AI functionalities.
 - **Easy to Use:** Simple command-line interface with powerful capabilities.
-- **Customizable:** Easily extendable to fit your specific needs.
 - **Long Research and Development Web Search:** Capable of performing extensive web searches for research and development purposes.
 - **Direct Access to Project Files and System:** Offers direct access to project files and system commands for seamless integration and operation.